-8.18.1.Creating a panoramic line
+8.18.1 Creating a panoramic line

-Refer to Section 3.3.
+Refer to Section 4.6.

-8.18.2.Mandibular canal
+8.18.2 Mandibular canal

-The mandibular canal can be added manually or automatically (5) in the panoramic image and viewed in all of the images.
-See section 20.2. for how to work with automatic nerve detection.
+The mandibular canal can be added in the panoramic image and viewed in all of the images.

-8.18.3.
-Adding a mandibular canal
+8.18.3 Adding a mandibular canal

-Adjust the panoramic curve to fit the patient's arch as described in section 3.2.1.
-Click on the "Tools > Add Nerve" menu item (1).
-The Nerves panel (3) will appear to show default properties for the nerve (2).
+Adjust the panoramic curve to fit the patient's arch as described in section 4.6.
+Click on the "Add Nerve" button either located in the icon bar or under the "Tools" option in menu bar (1).
+The Nerves panel (2) will appear to show default properties for the nerve (3).
 Click on portions of the nerve in the panoramic window and follow the canal to the mental foramen.

 When entering nerve points, the position of the slice can be changed with the scroll bar on the right side of the window, and the last-added point can be removed with the "Edit > Undo" action.

-You can fine tune the buccal/lingual aspect by adjusting the nerve point in the cross sectional view later.
+You can fine tune the buccal/lingual aspect by adjusting the nerve point in the cross-sectional view later.
 Add another nerve by clicking the "Add Nerve" button (4) on the Nerves panel, and repeat on the other side.
 All images should show the nerve with a default diameter in yellow.